renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/overview/pr_insight_pro.md

 ### Overview

-[PR-Insight Pro](https://www.khulnasoft.com/pricing/) is a hosted version of PR-Insight, provided by Khulnasoft.
+[PR-Insight Pro](https://www.khulnasoft.com/pricing/) is a hosted version of open-source [PR-Insight (PR-Insight)](https://github.com/KhulnaSoft/pr-insight).
 A complimentary two-week trial is offered, followed by a monthly subscription fee.
 PR-Insight Pro is designed for companies and teams that require additional features and capabilities.
 It provides the following benefits:

 1. **Fully managed** - We take care of everything for you - hosting, models, regular updates, and more.
 Installation is as simple as signing up and adding the PR-Insight app to your GitHub\GitLab\BitBucket repo.